artefom/java-prrn/README.md

 > TODO:
 > 1. Determine what components will final product need
 > 2. Find more atomic pieces which are needed to build a software product, their dependencies.
-Like [IR-MAD] depends on [CCA] or [RRN] depends on [IR-MAD] and so on...
+Like [IR-MAD] depends on [CCA] or [backend.rrn.RRN] depends on [IR-MAD] and so on...

 # Q & A